jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 ...
 ```

-Neural search is particularly well suited to cross-modal search tasks, because it can learn to map the features of one modality (e.g., text) to the features of another modality (e.g., images).
+Neural search is particularly well suited to cross-modal search tasks, because it can learn to map the features of one modality (e.g. text) to the features of another modality (e.g. images).
 This enables neural search engines to search for documents and images by text queries, and to search for text documents by image queries.

 #### Think outside the (search) box